German court approves Lufthansa strike | DW | 06.11.2019

 German airline Lufthansa were dealt a blow on Wednesday after a court ruled in favor of a union strike, dismissing an injunction brought forward by the air carrier.

-Lufthansa had made an urgent application to halt the strike but this was rejected.
+Lufthansa had made an urgent application to halt the strike but this was rejected as the judicial system said action was "not unlawful."

 The strike is expected to go-ahead on Thursday for a 48-hour period, even though Lufthansa still plan to put a stop to it.